Brunch in Notting Hill: 15 of the best places for your mid morning meal

 Eggslut

-Scrambled egg and spinach in a brioche bun
+Scrambled egg and meat in a brioche bun

-What: Eggslut is a chef driven food concept that was born through a love for eggs, so you can expect to find this versatile ingredient plastered across the entire menu - and we’re here for it.
-Whether you like your eggs fried and popped into a brioche bun with bacon and cheese, or served alongside some truffle hashbrowns, you’ll find something to take your fancy here.
+What: Eggslut is a chef-driven food concept that was born through a love for eggs, so you can expect to find this versatile ingredient plastered across the entire menu all day long - and we’re here for it.
+Big fluffy brioche buns stuffed with everything that’s delicious is the deal here.
+So whether you like your eggs fried and popped into a brioche bun with bacon and cheese, piled with smoked salmon, or served alongside some truffle hash browns, you’ll find something to take your fancy.

 Where: 185 Portobello Road, W11 2ED